hackz4life/hackz4life/README.md

   I tend to get violent spurrs or Tendicies, I'd prefer you be on extreme caution when this happens.
 I will not hold back anything, and mostly come off as rude.

+  [ PLEASE DO NOTE. ] I don't have any form of OSDD | ODD.
+I simply just like to refer myself as characters I enjoy and kin.
+Thank you.
 <!--
 **hackz4life/hackz4life** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.